NishantSaini93/Grade_distribution/README.md

 # Grade_distribution
-This project calculate and displayes grades.
+This project calculate and displays grades.

 In addition to that it provide  following functionality: